oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * type definitions

 JSON, Structure Tables, Data Definition Languages (ASN.1-ish, Thrift-ish, YANG-ish)
+* option format (id/value string for JSON, Multiplicity ... for tables)

 # 6 Data Model Generation
 A JADN schema can be combined with a set of serialization rules to produce a DM, a schema applicable to the serialized data format.